.

 Usually, claudication only affects one leg; if it impacts both, symptoms are usually worse in one leg than the other.
 Over time, these symptoms typically become more severe.
 The only way to improve your condition is to treat the underlying cause.

-At Texas Endovascular, treating PAD with state of the art, minimally invasive procedures.
-Most of our treatments— which include Angioplasty, Stenting, and Atherectomy–don’t require an overnight hospital stay.
+At Texas Endovascular, our PAD treatment techniques utilize state-of-the-art, minimally invasive procedures.
+Most of our treatments— which include Angioplasty, Stenting, and Atherectomy--don't require an overnight hospital stay.
 Using these methods, we prevent the need for surgery in most cases, often allowing our patients to go home the same day as their procedure.